return42/sphkerneldoc/doc/books/kernel-locking/Efficiency.rst

         enable_irq(irq);
         spin_unlock(&lock);

-The ``disable_irq()`` prevents the irq handler from running (and waits for it to finish if it's currently running on other CPUs).
+The :c:func:`disable_irq()` prevents the irq handler from running (and waits for it to finish if it's currently running on other CPUs).
 The spinlock prevents any other accesses happening at the same time.
-Naturally, this is slower than just a ``spin_lock_irq()`` call, so it only makes sense if this type of access happens extremely rarely.
+Naturally, this is slower than just a :c:func:`spin_lock_irq()` call, so it only makes sense if this type of access happens extremely rarely.

 .. ------------------------------------------------------------------------------